Vagento/AOP/README.md

 # PHP AOP Extension
 Aspect-Oriented Programming for PHP

+# THIS PROJECT IS CURRENTLY WIP AND NOT TO BE USED FOR PRODUCTION

 ## Introduction
 Aspect-Oriented Programming (AOP) is a software development technique that allows for the addition of code to a program at runtime.